girlguidinghertfordshire/ggherts/_events/2023-09-22-marathon-walking-challenge-weekend.md

     - Trefoil
   location:
     - Norfolk
-lastmod: 2023-06-05T06:46:48.118Z
+lastmod: 2023-06-15T20:49:13.838Z
 ---
 Join the walking team for their challenge event from Friday 22 - Sunday 24 September.

 A walking marathon (26 miles or 42km) along the Norfolk coast from Cromer.

-Cost: TBC but approximately £85pp (all minibus travel, accommodation and food included).
+Cost: £50pp (all minibus travel, accommodation and food included).
 Final cost depends on numbers.

 Open to all adult members and young leaders and Rangers (with or without their leaders).